Fish oil is one of the most commonly consumed dietary supplements.

 The production of fish oil from anchovies and similar small fish is more sustainable than that from large fish.

-Other dietary fats help your absorption of omega-3 fatty acids (
+Other dietary fats can improve your absorption of omega-3 fatty acids (

 Therefore, it’s best to take your fish oil supplement with a meal that contains fat.

-Omega-3s contribute to normal brain and eye development.
+Omega-3s contribute to typical brain and eye development.
 They fight inflammation and may help prevent heart disease and a decline in brain function.

-As fish oil contains a lot of omega-3s, those at risk of these disorders can benefit from taking it.
+Because fish oil contains a lot of omega-3s, people who are at risk of these health conditions can benefit from taking it.

-In fact, fish is as effective as fish oil — if not more so — at preventing many diseases.
+In fact, fish is as effective as fish oil at preventing many diseases — if not more so.